-In many developing countries, smallholder farmers cope with unpredictable weather, poor quality soils and other constraints that prevent them from taking full advantage of their economic opportunities.
-Chief among these unexploited opportunities are hybrid seeds and supporting inputs that promise improved yields and therefore higher incomes and food security.
+In many developing countries, smallholder farmers cope with unpredictable weather, poor quality soils, and other constraints that prevent them from taking full advantage of their economic opportunities.
+Chief among these unexploited opportunities are hybrid seeds that could lead to improved yields, higher incomes, and greater food security.
 Despite widespread policy support, there has been little research that rigorously evaluates the constraints to the adoption of hybrids seeds and their effects on farmers’ welfare when adopted.

 Western Seed Company (WSC) has been selling commercial maize varieties in Kenya since the late 1990s.
 Adoption of hybrid seeds is higher in Kenya than in other parts of Africa—about 40 percent in study areas.
 However, the hybrid varieties grown in these areas are about 20 years old, creating an opportunity for WSC to promote new generation hybrids better suited to the mid-altitude ecology of Western and Central Kenya.

 Researchers are using WSC’s expansion into new areas in Western and Central Kenya to evaluate the impact of its hybrid maize program on agricultural output, household income, and women’s empowerment.
 Researchers have identified 18 pairs of learning zones with similar rainfall, altitude, and ecology in 16 districts and randomly selected one zone in each pair for treatment.
 In treatment zones, WSC will promote its seeds and cultivate demonstration plots among households.
 It will not engage in any promotional or educational activities in the comparison zones.